-Mineral oil to overlay the embryo culture is used extensively in IVF laboratories.
-NidOilTM is a paraffin oil which has been specifically chosen and then treated in our production facilities to ensure that its purity and handling characteristics are suitable for using as an overlay when culturing gametes and embryos.
+Mineral oil as an overlay to the embryo culture is used extensively in IVF laboratories.
+NidOil is a paraffin oil which has been specifically chosen and then treated in our production facilities to ensure that its purity and handling characteristics are suitable for using as an overlay when culturing gametes and embryos.

-NidOilTM does not require washing before use, and it is neither too sticky nor too viscous, to facilitate pipetting.
+NidOil does not require washing before use, andit is neither too sticky nor too viscous, to facilitate pipetting.

-Our stringent quality assurance control helps main-

-tain our standard for low endotoxin levels and also ensures our products are free from microbiological contamination.
+Our stringent quality assurance control helps maintain our standard for low endotoxin levels and also ensures our products are free from microbiological contamination.

 There have been several reports of paraffin oils becoming embryo-toxic after exposure to light on the laboratory bench.
-As a precaution against any possible light-induced changes, NidOilTM is packaged in amber, screw-top bottles.
+As a precaution against any possible light-induced changes, NidOil is packaged in amber, screw-top bottles.
 (Ref.
 13)